3730 Walnut Street

 His research has been published in leading journals such as Organizational Behavior & Human Decision Processes, Psychological Science, and Social Psychological & Personality Science.

 He earned his Ph.D. in organizational behavior from the University of Toronto and a postdoctoral fellowship in psychology at Yale University.
-Prior to joining the McDonough School of Business at Georgetown University, he was a Lecturer & Research Scholar at the Wharton School where he conducted research and taught three sections of the Wharton Negotiations course.
+Prior to joining the McDonough School of Business at Georgetown University in 2017, he was a Lecturer & Research Scholar at the Wharton School where he conducted research and taught three sections of the Wharton Negotiations course.

 Jeremy Yip’s research investigates the nature and consequences of conflict and negotiations.